 Analytical data supplied by Analytics MD reveals a comparison of all medical centers and hospitals in the United States.
 Currently, Morris Hospital and Health Care Centers maintains an overall “B+” ranking score, in the 65th percentile.
 The analytical website determined that the hospital’ as areas of strength include the length of time it takes patients to receive care after being admitted to the emergency department along with the level of communication between the nursing staff and patients.

 The smooth flow of care in the emergency department based on how quickly a patient is seen and treated helps determine the level of services provided by the hospital.
 Morris Hospital and Health Care Centers ranks high in all critical factors including incoming patient flow (69th percentile), discharge patient flow (85th percentile), and admitted patient flow (96 percentile.
 However, the ranking of patients who are frustrated after leaving the emergency department is extremely high, in the 67th percentile.
-That said, the patients’ satisfaction of all visits to the hospital rank the 89th percentile for the year 2015.
+That said, the patients’ satisfaction of all visits to the hospital ranks the 89th percentile for the year 2015.

 Illinois State Designations